find your perfect LLM program

 Choosing accommodation as an LLM Student in the US

 Where you live when you’re studying your LLM program can have a big impact on your general wellbeing, happiness and ability to study effectively.
-Whether you are moving from a few miles away, or from the other side of the world, coming to study for an LLM qualification at a US law school may require a significant relocation.
+Whether you are moving from a few miles away, or from the other side of the world, coming to study for an LLM qualification at a US law school may require a significant relocation, and to do this successfuly you need to be properly prepared and to do plenty of research.
 The two most common options for postgrad law students are privately renting a room or house near the university, or choosing to live in the on-campus student accommodation.
 The right choice for you will depend on the expectations you have, your budget and what kind of arrangement has proved beneficial for your studies in the past.

 Living on campus

 Most US law schools have a number of residence halls and dormitories located on campus.
 This living option enables new students to make friends fast and get their bearings in a new place more easily.
 You’ll soon feel part of a wider student community and meet people from all over the world.
 Many new students are pleasantly surprised by how close their room is to their classes, enabling you to get to where you want to be quickly and giving you every chance of arriving on time for lectures!
 Another popular aspect of communal living is the dining hall, it’s a great place to socialise, but you can also expect an array of cooked meals, snacks and drinks.

 Living on campus is an incredible experience, but it’s not for everyone, many dorms are busy places and you could be expected to share a room.
 It’s also rare that you’ll have your own bathroom and most halls are co-ed, meaning men and women share the same building.
 However, if you can put up with the minor inconveniences, a temporary home on campus is also a practical option.
 You don’t have to arrange a satisfactory internet connection, or hire a washing machine or set up any other utility bills.
 Each necessity, including heat and water, is provided for you and included in your rent.